dev-dwr/defi-stake-yield-app/README.md

 In this app we can:
 * stakeTokens: add any approved token to the farming contract for yield farming, collateral.
 * unStakeTokens: removes tokens from the contract
-* getRecipientTotalValue: get the total value that users have supplied based on calculation from ChainLink price feeed
+* getRecipientTotalValue: get the total value that users have supplied based on calculation from ChainLink price feed
-* issueToken: issue a reward to the users for staking in our platform
 ## Prerequisites
 * Nodejs
 * npm